NickSam121/nuHDM-cosmo-sims/README.md

 4. Finding bound structures with Amiga Halo Finder (AHF)
    a) Before finding the structures, one needs to convert the RAMSES output_000XX ouput data to AFH-input format.
 More analytically: https://github.com/weiguangcui/AHF/blob/master/convert/ramses2gadget.f90

    As Wittenburg et al. 2023 quote: The converter routine is used for converting grid cells of RAMSES into "cell particles" located at the cell centre with the same mass (gadget format).
+In the makefile.config, one must comment out the line 87 in the src/define.h:
+   #define AHFptfocus  0             /* only keep particles of type 0                                  */
+   If the line is commented out, then the output will contain halos which the Mhalo will be different than the Mgas column.

    Like RAMSES, AHF is an AMR-based code that uses the adaptive refinement strategy to identify subhaloes at a modest computational cost:

    For only sterile neutrino ---> ./ramses2gadget -dm output_0000X